MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 Including already trimmed reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases it is useful to include FASTQ reads that has already been trimmed for adapter sequences.
-While this is not recommended in general, as it may introduce systematic bias if some data has been processed differently than the remaining FASTQ reads, the BAM pipeline makes it simple to incorporate both 'raw' and trimmed FASTQ reads, and to ensure that these integrate in the pipeline.
+While this is not recommended in general, as it may introduce systematic bias if some data has been processed differently than the remaining FASTQ reads, the BAM pipeline makes it simple to incorporate both `raw` and trimmed FASTQ reads, and to ensure that these integrate in the pipeline.

-To include already trimmed reads, these are specified as values belonging to a lane, using the same names for read-types as in the 'ExcludeReads' option (see above).
+To include already trimmed reads, these are specified as values belonging to a lane, using the same names for read-types as in the `ExcludeReads` option (see above).
 The following minimal example demonstrates this:

 .. code-block:: yaml
     :linenos: